 All props were designed to obtain the necessary information regarding the candidate's physical ability.
 The tools and equipment were chosen to provide the highest level of consistency, safety and validity in measuring the candidate's physical abilities.
 Modification of props or substitution of tools/equipment may alter the content of the test and therefore are not permitted.
 The entire test is designed to be portable and allow for either indoor or outdoor setup.
 The floor of the venue must be consistent for all events and for all candidates.

-The events are placed in a sequence that best simulates their use in a fire scene while allowing an 85-foot (25.91-m) walk between events.
+The events are placed in a sequence that best stimulates their use in a fire scene while allowing an 85-foot (25.91m) walk between events.
 To ensure the highest level of safety and to prevent candidate from exhaustion, no running is allowed between events.
-This walk allows the candidate approximately 20 seconds to recover and regroup before each event.
-If the candidate runs between events they receive one warning.
-A second infraction constitutes a failure, the test time is concluded and the candidate fails the test.
+This walk allows the candidates approximately 20 seconds to recover and regroup before each event.

 To ensure scoring accuracy by eliminating timer failure, two stopwatches are used to time the CPAT.
 One stopwatch is designated as the official test time stopwatch, the second is the backup stopwatch.
-If mechanical failure occurs on the official stopwatch, the time on the backup stopwatch is used.
+If mechanical failure occurs, the time on the backup stopwatch is used.
 The stopwatches are set to the pass/fail time and count down from 10 minutes and 20 seconds.
 If time elapses prior to the completion of the test, the test is concluded and the candidate fails the test.